hertie-data-science-lab/ds01-infra/docs-user/background/servers-and-hpc.md

 **HPC** = Using powerful, shared computing resources for intensive workloads.

-DS01 is an HPC system specialized for data science and ML.
+DS01 is an HPC system specialised for data science and ML.

 ### Core HPC Principles